KainosSoftwareLtd/vision-processing-web-tool/README.md

-# vision-processing-web-tool
+# Vision Processing Tool / QGIS: setup

 Hey!

 So, you want to use the Kainos computer vision tool to do some detection in your satellite images?
 Great!
 Let me help you get setup.

-If you get stuck, feel free to grab Jordan McDonald (I will be floating around) to get some help.
+If you get stuck, feel free to grab Jordan McDonald (He will be floating around) to get some help.

-**Pre-requisites**
+## Pre-requisites

 1. Download Oracle Virtualbox and its extension from [here](https://www.virtualbox.org/wiki/Downloads)

       a.
 This will host our virtual machine (so you don&#39;t have to deal with pesky dependencies!)

       b.
 Ensure you have free hard drive space (30gb)

-2. Once you have it installed, download the Virtual machine image from [here](https://kainossoftwareltd.sharepoint.com/:u:/r/sites/appliedinnovation/Shared%20Documents/projects/space-lecture/space-hack.ova?csf=1&amp;e=6fQOpy)
+2. Once you have it installed, download the Virtual machine image from here - ADD HERE.

+3. Download QGIS from [here] (https://qgis.org/en/site/forusers/download.html)

+4. Download the Airbus dataset from here - ADD HERE

+Once you have all these things downloaded, lets focus on getting each of them setup - if you are confident in handling python dependencies feel free to ignore using the virtual machine and clone this repository directly.

+Installing the virtual machine

 3. Open the image with Virtual Box

       a.
 File – Import Appliance – then select your downloaded VM